 2. Read all instructions before you pay and before you search.

 Search tools at different sites are not built the same way.
 Look carefully at the fields available for basic and advanced searches and read any search advice.
 Search instructions tell you about required information and the use of variables, such as wild card symbols.
 Some search tools require a surname and others permit a search on a given name only.
 Wild card symbols may not be permitted among the first two or three letters of a name.
 Only by understanding search functions can you avoid frustration and be reasonably certain your search has been a thorough one.

 3. Find out whether or not the search can be done at a free site or using a free index.

-Gateway sites such as Genuki, Cyndi’s List and Really Useful Sources set out most of the options.
+Gateway sites such as Genuki, and Cyndi’s List set out most of the options.
 Make sure you check them out according to the geographic area and the type of record in advance of your search.
 Not a bad idea searching the same data at two locations, because different indexers may not make the same errors.

-Go to www.familysearch.org and select the tab at the top labelled Library; or you can try this direct link to the Library page: http://www.familysearch.org/Eng/Library/FHL/frameset_library.asp.
+Go to www.familysearch.org and select the box right at the bottom labelled Family History Centers and Find a Center.
+Or use this direct link

 If you live in the United States, Canada, Australia, New Zealand, or any other country, this same search tool can be used to find Family History Centre locations.

 Part of the richness of family history research is the variety.
 It can take you into any part of a library looking up information on almost anything.
 Similarly you may want to search full-text books online on a wide range of subjects in addition to history and genealogy.